North Carolina Hunting & Fishing

 Any animal not classified as a game fish, game animal, furbearer or game bird is considered to be nongame.
 There are, however, regulations that apply to the taking and collection of these wildlife resources.
 For animals not specified elsewhere in this Digest, the following guidelines apply:

-- Nongame Fish, Crustaceans and Mollusks – See pages Nongame Fish for information on collecting nongame fish, crustaceans and mollusks for personal use, sale and bait.
+- Nongame Fish, Crustaceans and Mollusks – See Nongame Fish Regulations for information on collecting nongame fish, crustaceans and mollusks for personal use, sale and bait.
 A Scientific Fish Collection License is needed to take or collect any aquatic animal for scientific purposes.
 In addition, a special permit is required when the animal is a freshwater mussel or any endangered, threatened or special concern species.

 - Mammals – A Wildlife Collection License is needed to take or collect any nongame mammal.
 If the animal is endangered, threatened or of special concern, an Endangered Species permit is required.

 - Birds – Most birds in North Carolina are defined as migratory and thus are protected by federal laws.
 Call the U.S. Fish and Wildlife Service for more information at 919-856-4786.
 The exceptions are the English sparrow, pigeon, starling, mute swan, and Eurasian collared dove.

 - Amphibians – The daily bag limit (from 12:00 noon to 12:00 noon) for taking bullfrogs is 24, with no closed season or license requirement.
 See General Game Land Regulations for information and requirements regarding the taking of bullfrogs on game lands.
-A Wildlife Collection License is needed to take or collect 25 or more frogs, toads, or salamanders (includes mudpuppies and “spring lizards”) in larval (tadpole) or adult form.
-For amphibians that are endangered, threatened or of special concern, an Endangered Species permit is required.
+A Wildlife Collection License is needed to take or collect 25 or more frogs (includes toads) or salamanders (includes mudpuppies and “spring lizards”) in larval (tadpole) or adult form.
+For amphibians that are endangered, threatened or of special concern an Endangered Species permit is required.

 - Wildlife Collection License and Scientific Fish Collection License applications are available online at ncwildlife.org/SpeciesPermits.
 For more information about applying, call 888-248-6834.